 3 Day / 3 Night - Swim with Minke Whales & Ribbon Reefs Dive Adventure

-During the months of June and July, may have the opportunity to interact with Dwarf Minke Whales in the warm waters of the Great Barrier Reef.
-It is a unique and remarkable encounter.
-The swim with Dwarf Minke Whale trips are basically a modified version of the Cod Hole trips.
-We spend lots of time exploring the amazign dive sites of the remote Ribbon Reef, with an underlying focus at all times to maximise in water encounters with the whales.
+During the months of June and July, divers and snorkellers may have the opportunity to interact with dwarf minke whales in the warm waters of the Great Barrier Reef.
+This is a unique and remarkable encounter.
+Our swim with minke whale trips are basically a modified version of our 3 Day / 3 Night Cod Hole trips.
+We spend lots of time exploring the amazing dive sites of the remote Ribbon Reef, with an underlying focus at all times to maximise in-water encounters with the whales.

-Departs Cairns 12:00 noon Monday
+Departs Cairns 12:00 noon Thursday

-When operating, these tours begin on a Monday, departing from Cairns and heading north to the rarely visited Ribbon Reefs.
-Over two and half days you will have the opportunity for up to 11 dives and as much in-water swim time with the whales, as we can manage.
+When operating, these tours begin on a Thursday, departing from Cairns and heading north to the rarely visited Ribbon Reefs.
+Over two and half days you will have the opportunity for up to 11 dives and as much in-water swim time with the whales as we can manage.
 Your last night is spent on board the ‘Spirit’ in the bay at Lizard Island.
 Enjoy time ashore at Lizard Island the next morning, before boarding your return flight to Cairns.
-The one-hour, low-level scenic flight back will arrive in Cairns around 11:30am on Thursday.
+The one-hour flight back will bring you back to Cairns around 12:00pm on Sunday.

 Dwarf Minke Whales on the Ribbon Reefs

-Spirit of Freedom is proactive in supporting The Minke Whale Project with the collection of voluntary donations, to further research projects such as the tagging and tracking of Dwarf Minke Whales.
-We have pledged to go ‘Dollar for Dollar’ by matching our guests donations.
+Spirit of Freedom is proactive in supporting the Minke Whale Project with the collection of voluntary donations, to further research projects such as the tagging and tracking of dwarf minke whales.
+We have pledged to go ‘dollar for dollar’ by matching our guests’ donations.